greg-raven/Uncommon-Sense/_drafts/staging.md

 The mania for giving the Government power to meddle with the private affairs of cities or citizens is likely to cause endless trouble, through the rivaly of schools and creeds that are anxious to obtain official recognition, and there is great danger that our people will lose our independence of thought and action which is the cause of much of our greatness, and sink into the helplessness of the Frenchman or German who expects his government to feed him when hungry, clothe him when naked, to prescribe when his child may be born and when he may die, and, in time, to regulate every act of humanity from the cradle to the tomb, including the manner in which he may seek future admission to paradise.
 Mark Twain

-There is no distinctly native American criminal class save Congress.
-Mark Twain

 Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did.
 So throw off the bowlines, Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Mark Twain

 The public is hedged about by so many goddam bookkeepers that no time is left in which to produce.
 More time is spent in carrying out garbage than in carrying in food.
 Martin H. Fischer

 It is precisely because education is the road to equality and citizenship, that it has been made more elusive for Negroes than many other rights.
 The walling off of Negroes from equal education is part of the historical design to submerge him in second class status.
 Therefore, as Negroes have struggled to be free they have had to fight for the opportunity for a decent education.
-Martin Luther King, Jr.
+Martin Luther King Jr.

 The group consisting of mother, father and child is the main educational agency of mankind.
-Martin Luther King, Jr.
+Martin Luther King Jr.

 The Negro has no room to make any substantial compromises because his store of advantages is too small.
 He must press unrelentingly for quality, integrated education or his whole drive for freedom will be undermined by the absence of a most vital and indispensable element --- learning.
-Martin Luther King, Jr.
+Martin Luther King Jr.

 Ask the first man you meet what he means by defending freedom, and he'll tell you privately he means defending the standard of living.
 Martin Niemoeller